 Camp Nakavango is connected to the internet via fibre optics.
-Students have access to internet using wifi and can also buy local sim cards for cell phones in town or at the airport.
+Volunteers have access to internet using Wi-Fi and can also buy local sim cards for cell phones in town or at the airport.

 The amount of working hours in an average day is 7-9 hours.
 However, some days may end up being longer due to the type of activity.
 Evenings are generally at leisure, unless nocturnal activities have been arranged by the co-ordinators – these nocturnal activities are generally very popular with our volunteers!

-Weekends are off-time, when students can choose to either stay at Camp Nakavango, or explore the surrounding area of Victoria Falls and enjoy some of the diverse activities on offer.
-Should our volunteers wish to book an activity in Victoria Falls, your student co-ordinators and facility manager will be happy to advise you and assist you with the booking/s.
+Weekends are off-time, when volunteers can choose to either stay at Camp Nakavango, or explore the surrounding area of Victoria Falls and enjoy some of the diverse activities on offer.
+Should our volunteers wish to book an activity in Victoria Falls, your co-ordinators and operations manager will be happy to advise you and assist you with the booking/s.

 Discounted rates on activities are arranged for our volunteers through specific operators!
 The following are just some of the activities on offer at Victoria Falls: